 This is a critical topic!
 Sad to say, but many restaurant owners were struggling financially pre-pandemic due to many common mistakes referenced below.
-The smart operators sharpened their pencils and have learned more about operating a business, more importantly, how to operate a restaurant business, in the past year than they knew before the pandemic.
+However, the smart operators sharpened their pencils and have learned more about operating a business, more importantly, how to operate a restaurant business, in the past year than they knew before the pandemic.
 Many have made the necessary changes through hard work and innovation to survive.

 We have worked with restaurants since 2014 and have seen the same mistakes repeated in the majority of establishments.
-We have written this to help those restaurants that have survived to improve their operation even more and hopefully, as they recover, can learn how to make a profit in the future.
+So we have written this to help those restaurants that have survived to improve their operation even more and hopefully, as they recover, can learn how to make a profit in the future.

 All 10-bullets are critical to follow.
 Do not pick and choose which might help.
 They all need to be followed as if they are the 10-commandments of the restaurant business.

 How to increase restaurant sales: